DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 {{< column >}}
 <p style="font-size:1rem; margin:0; font-style:italic">
-  Through <a href="http://socia-research.ca">my community-based research consultancy, socia-research.ca</a>, my mission is to strengthen community well-being by making effective and ethical scientific and managerial practices available for all.
+  Through <a href="http://socia-research.ca">my community-based research consultancy, socia-research.ca</a>, my mission is to strengthen community well-being by making effective scientific and managerial practices available for all.
 </p>

 {{< /column >}}